Congratulations 2026-2027 Board of Governors!

 d.
 Special Committee reports must remain on file for three (3) years.

 e.
-Tracking sheet for By-Law change recommendations.
+Tracking sheet for By-Law change recommendations as deemed necessary.

 C. Marketing and Website Chair